 Taking a stroll along the Ness River tops our list of Things To Do Inverness, UK.
 The river pleasantly curves past landmark sights and historic buildings.
 Fisherman in waders often stand in the middle of the stream, casting their lines in hopes of catching salmon.
 Paths line both banks of the river and several bridges span the waterway.

-The Ness Bridge is the main bridge in Inverness; it only dates to the 1960s, but a bridge has crossed the river at the same point since the 17th century.
-The two pedestrian bridges (Greig Street Bridge to the north and Infirmary Bridge to the south) are beautiful suspension bridges that date to the late 1800s.
+The Ness Bridge is the main bridge in Inverness.
+It only dates to the 1960s, but a bridge has spanned the river at the same point since the 17th century.
+The two pedestrian crossings (Greig Street Bridge to the north and Infirmary Bridge to the south) are beautiful suspension bridges that date to the late 1800s.

-Travel Tip: Friars Bridge is the best bridge to cross for a picture-perfect Inverness skyline view.
+Travel Tip: Friars Bridge is the best one to cross for a picture-perfect Inverness skyline view.

 #2 Navigate the Ness Islands